 - They can better influence the layout of widgets and shortcuts on their home panels.

 Planning a resize strategy for your widget depends on the type of widget you're creating.
 List or grid-based collection widgets are usually straightforward because resizing the widget will simply expand or contract the vertical scrolling area.
-Regardless of the of the widget's size, the user can still scroll all information elements into view.
+Regardless of the widget's size, the user can still scroll all information elements into view.
 Information widgets on the other hand require a bit more hands-on planning, since they are not scrollable and all content has to fit within a given size.
 You will have to dynamically adjust your widget's content and layout to the size the user defined through the resize operation.

 In this simple example the user can horizontally resize a weather widget in 4 steps and expose richer information about the weather at the current location as the widget grows.